danielhao5/API-Testing/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgements
-* This project is purely inspired by Eric challenges.
+* This project is purely inspired by an interviewer's challenges.